awsdocs/aws-secrets-manager-docs/doc_source/troubleshoot_general.md

 For more information about how some other AWS services are affected by this, consult the following resources:
 + [Managing data consistency](https://docs.aws.amazon.com/redshift/latest/dg/managing-data-consistency.html) in the *Amazon Redshift Database Developer Guide*
-+ [Amazon S3 Data Consistency Model](https://docs.aws.amazon.com/AmazonS3/latest/dev/Introduction.html#ConsistencyModel) in the *Amazon Simple Storage Service Developer Guide*
++ [Amazon S3 Data Consistency Model](https://docs.aws.amazon.com/AmazonS3/latest/dev/Introduction.html#ConsistencyModel) in the *Amazon Simple Storage Service User Guide*
 + [Ensuring Consistency When Using Amazon S3 and Amazon EMR for ETL Workflows](http://aws.amazon.com/blogs/big-data/ensuring-consistency-when-using-amazon-s3-and-amazon-elastic-mapreduce-for-etl-workflows/) in the AWS Big Data Blog
 + [Amazon EC2 Eventual Consistency](https://docs.aws.amazon.com/AWSEC2/latest/APIReference/query-api-troubleshooting.html#eventual-consistency) in the *Amazon EC2 API Reference*
 +